 - Black Pepper

 - Preheat the oven to 200°C. Cut the broccoli into florets and spread onto a baking tray.
-Add the drained chickpeas and drizzle with the olive oil and a large sprinkling of salt and pepper.
+Add the chorizo and drained chickpeas and drizzle with the olive oil and a large sprinkling of salt and pepper.
 Mix everything together and place in the oven for 30 minutes.

-- When the broccoli and chickpeas are about halfway through cooking boil the pasta.
+- When the broccoli, chorizo and chickpeas are about halfway through cooking boil the pasta.
 Heat the butter in a frying pan over a medium heat.
 When the butter has melted add the garlic and cook gently for a few minutes before adding the cream cheese and milk.
 Let everything melt together slowly, stirring occasionally.
 Once everything is mixed together add the parmesan and a good sprinkling of black pepper.

 - When the broccoli and chickpeas have been roasting for 30 minutes remove from the oven and give them a good shake.
 Sprinkle on the oregano and thyme and return to the oven for 5-10 minutes.

 - Drain the pasta and mix with the sauce, I did this in a separate bowl to avoid getting it everywhere!
 You'll now have time to make your poached eggs before removing the roasted broccoli/chickpeas/chorizo from the oven.

 - Place the coated pasta in 4 bowls.
 Top with the broccoli, chickpeas, chorizo and a poached egg.
 Sprinkle over plenty of grated parmesan and black pepper.
 Serve immediately.